 Daniel Cziczo, PhD is the Victor P. Starr Career Development Associate Professor of Atmospheric Chemistry at the Massachusetts Institute of Technology.
 Awards: NASA Group Achievement Award, ARCTAS Mission DOE Outstanding Performance Award, ISDAC Campaign, Presidential Early Career Award for Scientists and Engineers, CIRES Outstanding Performance Award

-An expert on high altitude cirrus clouds, Dr. Cziczo has been featured in three Science for the Public programs:
+An expert on high altitude cirrus clouds, Dr. Cziczo has been featured in multiple Science for the Public programs:

 Working Science (April, 2016): What to Know about Geoengineering.
 Dr. Cziczo explains the crisis of CO2 in Earth's atmosphere: the CO2 will remain in the atmosphere well into the future, even if we could immediately switch to renewable energy today.
 He explains the three geoengineering approaches to dealing with that problem, two of which are "masking" strategies, and the third a removal strategy.
 Only the third is viable.